Upgrade the Management Console

 - Click Next.

-- When you receive confirmation that the application has been successfully installed, click Back to make any needed changes or Next to complete the installation.
+- When you receive confirmation that the application has been successfully installed, click Back to make any needed changes or Finish to complete the installation.

-- Launch the program to perform the database upgrade.
-After this step is complete, repeat steps 1-12 for all other management consoles.
+- Launch the primary management console to perform the database upgrade.
+After this step is complete, repeat steps 1-14 for all other management consoles.

-- Continue the installation by upgrading the web application, then web service, then deferred and zone processors.
+- Continue the installation by upgrading the web application, then web service, and then the deferred and zone processors.